2020 PBA Tour season: Season awards

 Note: The Harry Golden PBA Rookie of the Year Award was not given this season because of the abbreviated schedule.

 Tournament summary

 The 2020 PBA tournament schedule is shown below.
 Major tournaments are in bold.
-Career PBA title numbers for winners are shown in parenthesis (#).
+Career PBA title numbers for winners are shown in parentheses (#).
 Winner's share prize money is shown in US dollars.

 Tour points are awarded for most events.
 Besides the season-ending Harry Smith PBA Points Winner award, points are one consideration for Player of the Year voting, and also affect eligibility for the PBA Playoffs, PBA Tour Finals (combined with 2019 points), and the 2021 DHC PBA Japan Invitational.
 Points for tournaments are awarded differently based on a "tier" system.
 The tier of each qualifying tournament is shown in the Notes column on the tournament schedule, and is explained below.